rmetcalf9/saas_user_management_system/docs/ADMINFRONTEND_DEVELOPMENT.md

 ## Run against container

+To run against container you must change this line in saasApilClient.js
+  - const loginFrontendIsDev = true
+and make it false

-Go into the admin frontend directory. use ./run_against_container_backend
+then go into the admin frontend directory. use ./run_against_container_backend